-6 Ways to Drink More Water
+6 Tips on How to Drink More Water

-2. Understand Why Hydration Is Vital
+2. Understand Why Hydration is Vital

+To truly master how to drink more water, you also need to understand why water is so important.
 You’ve probably heard it a thousand times: water is essential for life.
 Whether you’re looking for glowing skin and more energy, water is almost always recommended as a solution.
 Here’s why:

 However, hydration means more than drinking water.
 Charged minerals or electrolytes such as sodium, potassium, and calcium play a key role in maintaining the fluid balance in your body.
 Each cell in your body needs these fluids and electrolytes to function optimally.
 When you don’t get enough water or electrolytes, dehydration sets in.

-Signs of dehydration include:
+Sign of dehydration include:

-Dry skin and cracked lips
+- Dry skin and cracked lips

-Fatigue and low energy levels
+- Fatigue and low energy levels

-Irritability and confusion
+- Irritability and confusion

 If you think you may be dehydrated, it may be important to start drinking more water.
 When you are constantly or chronically dehydrated, it can result in long term effects such as poor physical performance and cognitive decline.
 For example, it can be harder to recall information, and you may feel sluggish.

-3. Carry a Water Bottle With You
+3. Carry a Reusable Water Bottle with You

 Here are a few tips on how to make the most of your water bottle:

-Drink from it regularly, even if you're not thirsty.
+- Drink from it regularly, even if you're not thirsty.
 When it comes to staying hydrated, constancy is key.
 Set a goal to take a few sips from your water bottle every hour.

-Make it easily accessible.
+- Make it easily accessible.
 Keep it within reach and easy to see so you don't have to go out of your way to grab it.

-Fill it up before you head out.
+- Fill it up before you head out.
 Starting your day with a full water bottle will help you stay on track later on.

-Purchase a stainless steel water bottle to insulate the contents and keep your drink warm or cool.
+- Purchase a stainless steel water bottle to insulate the contents and keep your drink warm or cool.

-4. Set Reminders
+4. Set Regular Reminders

 One easy way to make sure you're getting enough water is to set up reminders to make sure you're on track.
-There are a few different ways to do this:

 5. Drink Water Before Meals